Skip to main contentSkip to navigationSkip to search

 2%

-Manufacturer of innovative chemical solutions that are safer, more cost-effective, and have a lower-carbon footprint
+Manufacturer of chemical solutions that are safer, more cost-effective, and have a lower-carbon footprint

-Houston-based Solugen’s innovative platform harnesses AI-driven enzymes (living organisms that act as catalysts to bring about specific biochemical reactions) and precious metal catalysts to convert bio-based feedstock (like sugar) into high-yield, low-carbon chemicals.
+Houston-based Solugen’s innovative platform harnesses AI-designed enzymes (biological catalysts that bring about specific chemical reactions) and precious metal catalysts to convert bio-based feedstock (like sugar) into high-yield, low-carbon chemicals.
 With this proprietary process, Solugen reimagines chemical manufacturing by bypassing the limitations of traditional, petroleum-based methods.
 The result is safer, more cost-effective and more environmentally friendly chemical products.

 The company’s modular, lower-capex plants (Bioforges) drive efficiency, reduce emissions and mitigate supply chain risks while serving critical (and very large) industrial markets.
 Solugen has several products in the market that address customer needs in a range of sectors (such as energy, defense, water treatment, agriculture and construction) and has a broad pipeline of additional molecules in development.